Kilo vs ChirpStack: managed or self-hosted LoRaWAN network server?

 | AI assistant that acts, with confirmation gates | — | |

-| 3D digital building twin (editor, DXF import) | ✓ 60+ object catalog | — |
+| 3D digital building twin (editor, DXF import) | ✓ Built-in editor, 60+ objects, live sensor binding | — |

-| Alarm escalation chains + Apple-approved Critical Alerts app | — | |
+| Alarm escalation chains + critical alerts that break through silent mode | — | |

-| Vehicle tracker integration (OBD2/CAN/GPS) | 2,000+ tracker templates | — |
+| Vehicle & fleet tracking (OBD2/CAN/GPS) | 2,000+ tracker templates | — |

-| Cost | Free 5 devices; flat plans from €25/mo | Free software; you run the infrastructure |
+| Cost | Free 5 devices, unlimited gateways; flat plans from €25/mo | Free software; you run the infrastructure |

 | Commercial support / SLA | ✓ Plans + enterprise | Author consulting + community forum |